awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 # Supported resource\-level permissions for AWS Batch API actions<a name="batch-supported-iam-actions-resources"></a>

 The term *resource\-level permissions* refers to the ability to specify the resources that users are allowed to perform actions on\.
 AWS Batch has partial support for resource\-level permissions\.
-For certain AWS Batch actions, you can control when users are allowed to use those actions based on conditions that have to be fulfilled\.
-You can control based on the specific resources that users are allowed to use\.
+For some AWS Batch actions, you can control when users are allowed to use those actions based on conditions that must be met\.
+You can also control based on the specific resources that users are allowed to use\.
 For example, you can grant users permissions to submit jobs, but only to a specific job queue and only with a specific job definition\.

 The following list describes the AWS Batch API actions that currently support resource\-level permissions\.
 The list also describes the supported resources, resource ARNs, and condition keys for each action\.